Two heads facing each other. The left head has dying flowers inside it, while the the right head has a thriving garden

 Stay active when possible

-Staying active and exercising when possible can really help to improve fatigue.
+Staying active and exercising can actually boost your energy levels.
 While some may think that exerting energy won’t help to combat fatigue, research shows it can be beneficial.
-Researchers have demonstrated that lung cancer patients who engage in regular exercise experience less severe cancer-related fatigue, improved well-being, improved functional status, and improved overall quality of life.
+Researchers have demonstrated that lung cancer patients who engage in regular exercise experience less severe cancer-related fatigue, better well-being, and a higher overall quality of life.
 Some studies have shown that those who exercise regularly have 40-50% less fatigue.
 2,3

 Eat well and stay hydrated

-Many people with lung cancer also experience nausea, loss of appetite, or weight loss as a result of treatment.
+Many people with lung cancer deal with nausea, loss of appetite, or weight loss as a result of treatment.
 These symptoms can lead to a lack of nutrients and dehydration.
-Working with your health care team and/or a dietician can help ensure that you are getting the appropriate vitamins and nutrients and drinking the correct amount of water and fluids.
+Working with your medical team or a dietician can help you get the appropriate vitamins and proper hydration to fuel your body.

 Don’t be afraid to ask for help

-It is important to make sure you don’t expend unnecessary energy while you are battling fatigue.
+Conserve your energy while you are battling cancer fatigue.
 Friends and family may be willing to help out around the house, cook a meal, and run errands for you.
-It may be tough to accept help and you may feel like you're a burden, but don’t be afraid to take loved ones up on their offer - they want to help!
+It may be tough to accept help and you may worry about being a burden, but don’t be afraid to take loved ones up on their offer - they want to help!

 Speak up at doctor’s appointments

-Research shows that fatigue has been underreported, underdiagnosed, and undertreated in patients with lung cancer.4 This means that many people may just assume this is part of having lung cancer and not worth mentioning to their health care team.
-However, there may be treatments to help!
-Also, your doctor may be able to address a problem that is causing some of the fatigue.
-For example, anemia may make fatigue worse.
+Research shows that fatigue is often underreported and undertreated in patients with lung cancer.4 This means that many people may just assume feeling drained is part of the journey and not worth mentioning to their health care team.
+However, your doctor can offer medical solutions and help you address underlying issues.
+For example, they can check for anemia, which makes tiredness much worse.
 Treating this condition can help improve symptoms.

 Try alternative therapies

-Complementary and alternative therapies, such as acupuncture, have been shown to lessen fatigue in people with lung cancer.
-Acupuncture is a practice of traditional Chinese medicine that uses thin, metallic needles inserted through the skin at strategic points on the body.
-Hypnosis may also provide some benefit to those experiencing fatigue.5,6
+Complementary therapies, such as acupuncture, have been shown to lessen fatigue in people with lung cancer.
+Acupuncture is a practice of traditional Chinese medicine using thin needles at specific body points.
+Mind-body techniques like hypnosis may also help you feel more rested.5,6

 Join the conversation